atanasster/storybook/addons/controls/README.md

 ```
 ## Options

-Addon Controls accepts several parameters to customize the default functionality.
+Addon Controls accepts several option parameters to customize the default functionality.
 By default, all the following options are enabled, so you only need a custom configuration if you need to disable a feature:

 within `.storybook/main.js`: